- Pricing updated February 25, 2014

 First, the Disney theme parks all have different hours.
 For example, the Animal Kingdom closes much earlier than the other Parks most days, usually between 5pm and 8pm.
 The Magic Kingdom may be open as late as 3am if it’s an Extra Magic Hours evening and Epcot is always open until at least 9pm.
 A Park Hopper ticket would allow you to visit the Animal Kingdom during the day and then transfer to the Magic Kingdom in the evening to take advantage of Extra Magic Hours, for example.
-You could begin the day at Epcot and walk over to Hollywood Studios for Fantasmic Be sure to check out the operating hours for your trip dates and see if transferring to other parks would allow you significantly more time in the Parks or allow you to visit a recommended Park in the morning and then travel to a different Park for rare evening entertainment.
+You could begin the day at Epcot and walk over to Hollywood Studios for Fantasmic or start your day at Hollywood Studios and take the boat over to Epcot for IllumiNations.
+Be sure to check out the operating hours for your trip dates and see if transferring to other parks would allow you significantly more time in the Parks or allow you to visit a recommended Park in the morning and then travel to a different Park for rare evening entertainment.

 Second, the Park Hopper ticket is handy if you plan a lot of dining reservations.
-The restaurants at the Magic Kingdom and Hollywood Studios aren’t particularly good, so many Disney veterans plan evening meals at Epcot on days they are visiting those parks.
-The Park Hopper allows visitors to have meals wherever they want, even if it isn’t at the theme park they first visited.
+Park Hopper allows visitors to have meals wherever they want, even if it isn’t at the theme park they first visited.
 It’s also a popular add-on during special events, where you may want to spend more evenings in Epcot for the Food and Wine Festival or additional mornings in Hollywood Studios to collect autographs during Star Wars Weekends